Camping in a natural environment is the reason we camp, right? Even in an RV, but especially in a tent.

 Sites are a bargain at $23 per night for out-of-county residents with discounts for seniors, active military and county residents.

-Ranger Pat Champion says a recent change in the reservations system now allows reservations to be made by telephone, 407-254-6840, up to 45 days in advance with a Visa or MasterCard.
+Reservations can be made by calling the park office at 407-254-6840, up to 45 days in advance.
 Reservations are accepted Monday through Friday.

 Moss Park, 12901 Moss Park Rd., Orlando.
 54 campsites (tent or RV) for $23 per night; discounts for seniors and Orange County residents; Rest rooms with showers; Grill, table, fire ring, water and electric at every site; Dump station; Swim in lake, hike, bike; Boat launches for both lakes; No pets, no alcohol, no weapons.
 Call 407-254-6840 for reservations up to 45 days in advance.
 23 miles to Disney World; 26 miles to Universal Studios.
 View map